-Daniel Hooton – Project Coordinator, ISD
+Daniel Hooton – Project Manager, ISD

-Daniel Hooton is a Project Coordinator at ISD, working on the Strong Cities Network (SCN), responsible for managing SCN regions, practice and partnership development in support of the SCN’s leadership in strengthening local capacity to counter all forms of violent extremism and polarisation on a global scale.
+Daniel Hooton is a Project Manager at ISD, working on the Strong Cities Network (SCN), responsible for managing SCN regions, practice and partnership development in support of the SCN’s leadership in strengthening local capacity to counter all forms of violent extremism and polarisation on a global scale.
 In addition to developing and delivering training and cooperation on local action planning, regional collaboration and direct city consultations on local P/CVE strategy and practice, Daniel works to expand inter-disciplinary learning and expertise across violent extremism and urban violence prevention, including related integration and cohesion agendas.
 Prior to joining ISD in January 2016, Daniel worked in the UK Parliament as a researcher and policy advisor to the Shadow Minister for Communities, developing Labour Party national policy and government scrutiny on community cohesion, social exclusion and public services.
 He holds a Master’s degree with Distinction from the London School of Economics and a Bachelor’s degree from the University of Bristol.

 Nourhan Nassar – Project Associate, ISD